technoon-org/technoon.org/ainoon/lesson_2/tutorial.md

 Now let's look at the options we have to configure our chatbot:

 * We can choose what **Model** it uses
-  * Lot's of options from different providers
+  * Lots of options from different providers
   * You can see a brief description of each model
   * Some are only available for a paid account
 * We can set the **temperature**